 NFPA Chimney Inspection Procedure

-Inspection is generally considered limited to visible areas of the chimney that don’t require tools or ladders.
+A level 1 chimney inspection is generally considered limited to visible areas of the chimney that don’t require tools or ladders.
 This may be the exterior of the chimney (partially visible from both the inside and outside of the house) as well as the inside of the chimney under some conditions.

-Inspection includes all portions of a Level I and a Level II Inspection as well as examination of non-accessible areas of the chimney structure that are reasonably suspected of containing hazards.
+A level 3 chimney inspection includes all portions level 1 and 2 inspections, as well as examination of non-accessible areas of the chimney structure that are reasonably suspected of containing hazards.
 Non-accessible areas are those areas that cannot be reached without damage or destruction to the chimney, building or building finish, or areas that would require special tools to reach.
 Examination of non-accessible areas should be limited to suspect problem areas.
 In as much as inspection of these non-accessible areas will likely result in damage to the building, the inspector and homeowner should discuss these details beforehand.